Volkswagen Golf Tyres

 - The Mk2 Golf GTi was introduced in 1985.
 From 1985 many of the more sporty models such as the Golf GTi Convertible, Golf GTi 16v fitted 14” wheels with 185/60 VR 14 Michelin Pilot Exalto PE2 tyres.

 - Tyres with a profile below 70% (e.g 185/60 VR 14 Michelin Pilot Exalto PE2) should not fit innertubes.

 - Because there are so many classic VWs, such as the Jetta and the Scirocco, not to mention the majority of MK2 and MK3 Golf fit this size we are really pleased to offer the 185/60 VR 14 Michelin Pilot Exalto PE2 tyre for these cars.

 - The Michelin Pilot Exalto PE2 is an excellent tyre that greatly benefits sporty youngtimer cars like a GTi Golf, alongside many other notable hot hatches such as the Ford Fiesta XR2 or Renault 5 Turbo.
 The technology used in its design allows for great road holding when cornering, utilising its competition-based compound and Variable Contact Patch, which increases the tread's contact with the ground as cornering efforts increase.

 Modern Classic VW Golf MK3 tyres 1992 to 1998

-- As we get into what is called the modern classic car age specifying tyres is more difficult, as when you chose your car you also had a selection of tyres.
+- As we get into the 'modern classic car age', specifying tyres is more difficult, as when you choose your car, you also have a selection of tyres.

 - It is great news that Michelin produce the PE2 and the MXV3 ranges of modern classic tyres.